-Mr. Jiao Shuge ("Mr Jiao") holds the entire issued share capital of Active Star Capital Limited ("Active Star") and is therefore indirectly interested in the shares held by Active Star in China Diamond HCL.
-The trustee of Orange Bloom, DBS Bank, acts in accordance with the directions, instructions or wishes of Mr. Jiao in relation to Orange Bloom therefore Mr. Jiao is regarded as an associate of Orange Bloom.
+Mr. Jiao Shuge ("Mr Jiao") holds the entire issued share capital of Active Star Capital Limited ("Active Star") and Orange Bloom, and is therefore indirectly interested in the shares held by Active Star in China Diamond HCL.
 Collectively, Active Star and Orange Bloom, and in turn Mr. Jiao, hold 28.78% of the issued share capital of China Diamond HCL.
 Mr. Jiao holds more than 20% of the issued share capital of China Diamond HCL and therefore is deemed to be interested in the shares held by Suntar Investment.